-Since the use of the F117 during the first Gulf War in 1991, stealth is considered to be the essential characteristic of a combat aircraft, to be able to face the modern anti-aircraft defenses of a determined adversary.
-And Lieutenant Colonel Zelko's plane, shot down by an S-175 missile battery (NATO classification SA-3), when it had just opened its munition flap on March 27, 1999 did not change much.
-Stealth had become the Holy Grail of aircraft manufacturers and world air staffs.
-And several programs based on this characteristic were developed, in the field of combat aircraft such as the American F22 and F35, the Russian Su57 or the Chinese J20, as well as strategic bombers, ranging from the B2 Spirit and the American B21 raider to future HH-20 Chinese and Russian Pak-DA.
+Since the use of the F117s in the First Gulf War in 1991, stealth has been considered the essential characteristic of a combat aircraft, to be able to face the modern anti-aircraft defenses of a determined adversary. .
+And Lieutenant Colonel Zelko's aircraft shot down by an S-175 missile battery (SA-3 in the NATO classification), when it had just opened its ammunition hatch on March 27, 1999 above Serbia. did not change much.
+Stealth had become the holy grail of aircraft manufacturers and global air force staffs.
+From then on, several programs based on this characteristic were developed, in the field of combat aircraft such as the American F22 and F35, the Russian Su57 or the Chinese J20, as well as strategic bombers, ranging from the B2 Spirit and B21 American raider to future Chinese HH-20 and Russian Pak-DA.

-As always, as technologies to reduce an aircraft's radar equivalent area continued to advance, others developed technologies to counter them, and to detect these devices despite their supposed radar invisibility cloak.
-Empirical at first, these new counter stealth technologies are now reaching levels of reliability making their operational use possible.
-In 2030, many of them will actually be in service, making passive stealth used on devices like the F35, Su57 or J20, if not obsolete, in any case much less efficient.
+As always, as technologies to reduce the Radar Equivalent Area of an aircraft kept advancing, other teams of researchers were developing technologies to counter them and detect these devices despite their supposed radar invisibility cloak.
+Empirical at first, these new counter-stealth technologies now reach levels of reliability that make their operational use possible.
+By 2030, many of them will actually be in service, making the passive stealth used on devices like the F35, Su57 or J20, if not obsolete, in any case much less efficient.

 The rest of this article is for subscribers only

 Articles with full free access are available in the "Free Articles" section.
 The “Brèves” are accessible free of charge for 48 to 72 hours.
 Subscribers have access to the articles in Brief, Analyzes and Summaries in full.
 Articles in Archives (more than 2 years old) are reserved for professional subscribers.